Ramin-RX7/Shifty/docs/Principal/Classes/SpecialMethods.md

 - **includes**: used in "`in`" expression.
 - **iter**: will be called in each iteration of for loop
 - **call**: when instance is called
+- **copy**: returns the new object when taking a copy of the object
 - **constructor**: used to initialize the instance
 - **destructor**: used for cleanups when the instance is being deleted from memory.